 Physiological Characteristics and Behavior

 Angiosperms are anatomically distinguished from other plant groups by several developmental and anatomical features.
 They produce flowers, which are very short branches bearing a series of closely spaced leaves modified to facilitate pollination (sepals and petals) or to bear the organs involved in sexual reproduction (stamens and pistils).
 Developing seeds are completely enclosed in an ovary derived from a portion of the pistil (the word angiosperm is of Greek derivation, meaning covered seed).
-Ovary tissues mature to form a fruit that is generally involved in protecting the seed and facilitating its dispersal (only angiosperms bear true fruits).
+Ovary tissues mature to form a fruit generally involved in protecting the seed and facilitating its dispersal (only angiosperms bear true fruits).
 At some point in their development, seeds contain a distinctive tissue, the triploid endosperm, which serves as a nutritional reserve for the developing embryo.

 Angiosperms That May Interest You

 Angiosperms comprise such a large group.
 It isn't easy to single out a mere few of the most intriguing, but here are some of the most important and diverse (and delicious!) flowering plant families.

 The composite or daisy family (Asteraceae) has about 24,000 named species and maybe the largest plant family.
 The orchid family (Orchidaceae) rivals the Daisy family in diversity, with about 17,000 species named.
 The Grass family (Poaceae), with over 10,000 species, includes three of the four most productive human-food plants: rice (Oryza), wheat (Triticum), and maize (Zea).
 The fourth, the Potato (Solanum tuberosum), is a member of the Nightshade family (Solanaceae).
-The bean (or legume) family (Fabaceae, also known as Papilionaceae) includes about 19,000 species, many of which are important in human food because of their symbiotic association with certain nitrogen-fixing bacteria leads to unusually high protein content.
+The bean (or legume) family (Fabaceae, also known as Papilionaceae) includes about 19,000 species, many of which are important in human food because their symbiotic association with certain nitrogen-fixing bacteria leads to unusually high protein content.